ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 • What is the character’s greatest dream?

-• Encourage students to use descriptive phrases and relevant details and facts from the unit of study as they fill out their cards.
+• Encourage students to use descriptive phrases and relevant details and facts from the unit of study to complete the card.

 • Provide time for students to pair-share or share responses with the class.